 Donors: Steve Dunk, Kenneth Reynolds, Rev Canon N J Thistlethwaite, Dr R Godfrey, Chris O'Gorman, Mr Anthony V Yearsley, Dave Fisher, Andrew Love, Mark Venning, Keith Jones, Barrie Bignold, Ian Giddons, Sarah Briscoe, A J & L Taylor Ltd, A L Hall, Robert Clement, Helen Simpson, Susan Verran, Jim Berrow, Edinburgh Society of Organists, Solid state Organ Systems, P Wells, Richard Bower, Stewart Taylor, Ian Carter, Daniel Cook.

-Friends: Frank Jackson, Stephen Lemmings, John Townend, Philip Wharton, Andrew Cowell, Robert Wetton, Nigel Perry, Andrew Burling, Owen Ryder, Julian Oxley, Richard Knight, A G Littell, Peter Gutteridge, David Halls, Michael Mappin, Douglas Corr, Michael Blighton, Malcolm Lightbown, Bruce Buchanan, Brian Varley, Michael Latham, Marc Ogier, Mr T G Tipple, Mr Robert Bowles, Peter Jewkes, David Pitches, Ulster Society of Organists, Brian Anderson, anon, Bucks Organists Association, Mr Eric Spencer, East Sussex Organists Association, S C Taylor, Paul Isted, Edward Dove, Cumbrian Society of Organists, Andrew Henderson.
+Friends: Frank Jackson, Stephen Lemmings, John Townend, Philip Wharton, Andrew Cowell, Robert Wetton, Nigel Perry, Andrew Burling, Owen Ryder, Julian Oxley, Richard Knight, A G Littell, Peter Gutteridge, David Halls, Michael Mappin, Douglas Corr, Michael Blighton, Malcolm Lightbown, Bruce Buchanan, Brian Varley, Michael Latham, Marc Ogier, Mr T G Tipple, Mr Robert Bowles, Peter Jewkes, David Pitches, Ulster Society of Organists, Brian Anderson, anon, Bucks Organists Association, Mr Eric Spencer, East Sussex Organists Association, S C Taylor, Paul Isted, Edward Dove, Cumbrian Society of Organists, Andrew Henderson, Nigel Hawley.